Units of the IAS

 Iwalewa means "character is beauty" and is a proverb from Yorübá, a language spoken by one of the three major cultural groups in south-west Nigeria.
 The name of the house goes back to its founding director Uli Beier and his wife, the English artist Georgina Beier.

-The Africa Research Centre (FZA) is the third unit of the IAS.
+The Research Centre for Africa (FZA) is the third unit of the IAS.
 This centre brings together inter- and transdisciplinary research initiatives on the topics of society, technology, and ecology in Africa.
 The centre's joint work focuses on social, political, economic, and ecological transformation processes and the resulting practical challenges in the 21st century.
 The FZA is thus both a centre for Africa-related basic research and a think tank for current issues of a global world in which the African continent plays a formative role.
 The cooperative research work is supported and driven by the innovative design of the workplaces as open creative labs and the ultra-modern digital environment of the FZA.

 The FZA is managed by a three-member board of directors: Prof. Matthias Christen, Prof. Cyrus Samimi and Prof. Eva Spies.